 It didn’t take much for us to fall in love with Cuenca.
 The bustling markets, unique architecture, friendly people, and stunning surrounding mountains made us never want to leave.
 There is so much that Cuenca has to offer, so if you venture to Ecuador’s incredible inland areas, you should definitely make a stop there.
-Cuenca is huge, and there are many things to do, so here’s a comprehensive guide of things to know before you go.
+Cuenca is large, and there are many things to do, so here’s a comprehensive guide of things to know before you go.

 Getting There and Away